“Evocative and exciting … a musical voice that commands attention” – Martin Denton, NYTheatre.com

 “Mr. Ashkenasi’s music [has] dimensionality and touches of poignancy” – Jeremy Eichler, New York Times

-Danny Ashkenasi has been acting professionally since the age of ten and composing musical works that have been publically produced since the age of fourteen.
+Danny Ashkenasi has been acting professionally since the age of ten and composing musical works that have been publicly produced since the age of fourteen.
 In pursuing these arts, he has also developed his expertise as a writer, singer, director, producer and teaching artist.
 In recent years he has focused on creating and performing musical works that highlight the American experience, by adapting American literary masters and focusing on pertinent American historical and social themes.

 Danny Ashkenasi is an American citizen who was born and raised in Berlin, Germany.
 Consequently he also acts and has musical compositions produced in that country, including the musical “Wir Pfeifen auf den Gurkenkoenig” (text: Peter Lund), which had a long run in Berlin, “Once Upon A Frog /Es war einmal ein Frosch”, which was performed in English in Berlin, and recently enjoyed its German language premiere (translated by Danny Ashkenasi) at the Wetzlarer Festpiele; and “Hexen” (text: P. Lund), which has enjoyed dozens of productions throughout Germany, three alone in Berlin, including at the Deutsche Oper, as well as Austria and Finland (The English adaptation “Witches”, translated by Danny Ashkenasi, has been performed twice in New York.).
 He is the only composer twice invited as a finalist to the Hamburg Musical Festival.